Flag of Alabama: Secession Convention flag

 On January 11, 1861, Alabama formally declared its withdrawal from the Union in the Declaration of Secession.
-On the same day, a flag was presented to Alabama Secession Convention in Montgomery, where the Convention passed a resolution designating it as the official flag of the body, to be flown whenever the Convention was in open session.
+On the same day, a flag was presented to Alabama Secession Convention in Montgomery, where the Convention passed a resolution designating it as the official flag of the body, to be flown whenever the convention was in open session.
 The flag was sewn and designed by several women from Montgomery, with much of its painting done by Francis Corra, a painter specializing in military and decorative banners.
+William L. Yancey presented the flag to the convention with an emotional speech.

 Contemporary descriptions recorded its appearance.
 The Atlanta Intelligencer reported on January 14 that the banner was made of blue silk, and bordered with white.
 On January 16, a Montgomery Weekly Advertiser reporter described the flag as one side depicting the Goddess of Liberty holding an unsheathed sword in her right hand and a single-star flag in her left, with the inscription "Alabama — Independent Now and Forever" in an arch above all.
 The reverse featured a cotton plant with a rattlesnake coiled at its base, the words "Noli Me Tangere", ("Touch Me Not" in Latin) above, and the Coat of Arms of Alabama.

+Detailing its intended symbolism are extracts from Yancey's speech, where it is written that the design featured the Goddess of Liberty, "with a sword drawn to defend her rights," a cotton plant to represent the source of the nation's wealth, and a rattlesnake, "coiled to manifest our determination to defend our rights.
+It is coiled because ours is not an aggressive position.
+The rattlesnake is peaceable and harmless until disturbed; but death to the individual who assaults it."

 The flag was flown until February 10, 1861, when it was removed after it had been left flying overnight and was torn.
 It was delivered to the Governor to be placed in the state archives and was never flown again.
 Following the Federal occupation of Montgomery by Union forces in 1865, the flag was taken to Iowa, where it remained until it was returned to the Alabama state archives in 1939.
+A photograph from a 1939 newspaper article shows the flag's damaged condition at the time of its return.

+Since its reappearance in 1939, this flag has often been incorrectly referred to as the "Republic of Alabama Flag."
+However, no official flag was ever adopted for the short-lived "Republic."
+The flag carried by the Goddess of Liberty in the secession-convention banner, featuring a blue field with a gold star and the state's name in gold, has also been referred to by this name.

 This flag is depicted on the flag of Mobile, Alabama.

 A flag with a similar motif remained in use from February 1861 to April 1862 by the 1st Alabama Infantry, at which time it was taken into Union possession following the capture of the regiment.